-These release notes describe additions and improvements to the most recent versions of G Suite Password Sync (GSPS).
-You can find detailed information on how to set up GSPS in Set up G Suite Password Sync.
+These release notes describe additions and improvements to the most recent versions of Password Sync.
+Get detailed information on how to Set up Password Sync.

 Note: As Microsoft no longer actively supports these platforms, support for Microsoft Windows XP and Microsoft Windows Server 2003 in our data migration and sync products stopped on December 31, 2018.
 Learn more